bryan-arriaza-g/nodejs-udemy-complete-guide/md/11-section.md

 153. Inserting Data & Creating a Product
 154. MUST READ: findById() in Sequelize 5
 155. Retrieving Data & Finding Products
+156. Getting a Single Product with the "where" Condition